QuestionsContact Susan Collet

 - Trainee Division: $500.00

 All withdrawals are effective as of the date on which the Administration Office is notified: informing your child’s teacher is NOT considered a formal notification of withdrawal.
-A formal notification in writing must be submitted to Susan Collet, SRB Administrator.
+A formal notification in writing must be submitted to Susan Collet, SRB Manager.
 In cases when notification is received after a student stops attending class, the billing contact will still be held liable for tuition due for classes between the last attended class and the effective date of withdrawal.

 For withdrawals from the Summer Intensive Program before May 1, a refund of the students’ current balance less the non-refundable deposit(s) will be issued.
 Any student withdrawing after May 1, 2018 will be held responsible for the full tuition amount (and housing cost, if applicable) for the 2018 Summer Intensive Program.
 Medical withdrawals must be accompanied by a doctor’s note in order to receive a refund, less the non-refundable deposit(s).